 Instagram vs Snapchat – When Instagram and Snapchat came out in 2010 and 2011 respectively, both had established unique ways of storytelling and carried on peacefully, content with the distinction.

-However, with the advent of Instagram stories in mid-2016 and the regular release of competitive updates from both the platforms, the lines of clear distinction between the two are becoming more and more blurry.
+However, with the advent of Instagram stories in mid-2016 and the regular release of competitive updates from both platforms, the lines of clear distinction between the two are becoming more and more blurry.

 Due to such similarities, marketers are finding it difficult to decide which platform they should target.

-So, let’s get started…
+So, let’s get started……….

 Snapchat allows you to share snaps (photos and videos) with your followers through your ‘story’.
 There are a variety of editing options for these snaps such as text options, stickers, geo-filters, personalized Bitmoji, video filters and an enormous variety of lenses.

-On Instagram, you can post single photos, multiple photos, minute long videos and boomerangs on your permanent feed.
+On Instagram, you can post single photos, multiple photos, minute-long videos and boomerangs on your permanent feed.
 In addition, you can share 24-hour disappearing stories – just like Snapchat – and go live from the app.
 Although Instagram stories may have a limited number of filters, they have become extremely popular thanks to their regular updates.

 Instagram stories have made it possible to tag other users, insert clickable hashtags and also provide call-to-action buttons for verified accounts.

 Takeaway: If you have a more playful, online voice, Snapchat’s editing features would be more up your alley.
-Snapchat would also be a better option if you do not have the adequate time to create beautiful, Instagram-worthy posts.
+Snapchat would also be a better option if you do not have adequate time to create beautiful, Instagram-worthy posts.